 Bottom line, you need to consult your key stakeholders, ask for their feedback and concerns.
 Discuss how much autonomy your managers need to be effective in their role, and how quickly they need their supplies.
 Once you have all the data, it will be much easier to identify which approach is the best fit for your organization.

 Ultimately, when it comes to controlling costs in your purchasing process, the key is getting creative.
 That may mean consolidating.
-It may even mean working with a partner who can help you save 22% on your indirect spend.
+It may even mean working with a partner like a group purchasing organization who can help you save 22% on your indirect spend.